 Install and set up

-If you're using Windows 10, your computer already has the OneDrive app installed - skip to step 2.
+If you're using Windows 10 or 11, your computer already has the OneDrive app installed - skip to step 2.

 Start OneDrive Setup.